gabriel-2600/CV_App/README.md

 - Users can input their personal details, experiences, education and skills
 - The resume follows the Harvard Resume Template
 - Resume can be downloaded as PDF file
-- Responsive web design (available for mobile)
+- Responsive web design (compatible for mobile)

 Limitations